 This is actually a form of cardiovascular disease that occurs when fatty deposits build up in the walls of your arteries, narrowing them.
 While PAD can occur anywhere, it most often affects the legs.
 Without enough blood circulating, your legs can feel tired, crampy, and achy.
 These symptoms are one of the first signs of PAD.

 The same things that cause fatty buildup in your other arteries cause them in your legs as well.
 High cholesterol, smoking, diabetes, and high blood pressure are top risk factors.
-The National Heart, Lung, and Blood Institute notes that 8 to 12 million Americans have PAD.
+The National Heart, Lung, and Blood Institute notes that Americans have PAD.